 - Once generated, a build cannot be changed.
 If you want to make changes, you must generate a new build.
 You can also choose to perform a rollback by selecting a previous build.

 - There is a limit of 20 builds for each application.
 Therefore, it's recommended that you generate a build only when required.
 If you exceed 20 builds, the Build button becomes disabled.
 You can re-enable the button by deleting builds that are no longer needed.

 Parallel Test Environment (PTE)

-The Parallel Test Environment is an option you can enable on the Misc tab in the application settings.
+The Parallel Test Environment enables you to use test resources instead of production ones when running an application build in a non-production stream.
+You can enable this option on the Misc tab in the application settings.
 When enabled, you can create copies of certain resources and add a special test_ prefix to the resource name.

 Streams that are running non-production builds (DEV, QA, and UAT) will reference the PTE versions of the resources (test_<resource name>) instead of the ones being used in production.
 The LIVE build continues to reference the original production resources.